 If an ACC claim is approved, some funding is provided towards the cost of appropriately fitted hearing aids is met by the ACC scheme.
 Lump sum compensation payments are not available.
 If an individual believes they may have a hearing loss associated with noise exposure they are encouraged to act now, even if they do not feel they need a hearing aid.
 If left too late (after retirement, for example) then it may be difficult to prove that the hearing loss was caused by noise exposure alone, rather than a natural deterioration over time with age.

 Visit the ACC Website for additional information on the ACC claims process.

 Environmental Support Services

 Individuals exposed to noise through high-powered rifle or artillery fire and who served in the armed services may be eligible for funding of a hearing aid or aids.
 Eligibility depends on a number of factors, including whether the person receives a War Pension, and the degree of any assessed disability.
-Individuals who believe they may be eligible for a hearing aid through the War Pension system should approach their MNZAS Audiologist or Work and Income New Zealand (who are responsible for the administration of War Pensions).
+Individuals who believe they may be eligible for a hearing aid through the War Pension system should approach their MNZAS Audiologist or Work and Income New Zealand (who are responsible for the administration of Veteran Affairs).
 If approved patient are referred to an MNZAS Audiologist for assessment and fitting of hearing aids.

 Visit the WINZ Website for further information about eligibility for financial assistance.